Sabythedestroyer/Club_Website/README.md

 # Club_Website
 A website for the classes inside of the TCC coding club.

-This website is meant to showcase the ablilties and profesional talet of the TCC coding club.
+This website is meant to showcase the ablilties and profesional talent of the TCC coding club.

 # How to install all python components #